johnlogsdon/py-event-sourcing/README.md

 import asyncio
 import os
 import tempfile
-from pysource import sqlite_stream_factory, CandidateEvent
+from py_event_sourcing import sqlite_stream_factory, CandidateEvent

 async def main():
     # Use a temporary file for the database to keep the example self-contained.